-SELFIE SCAVENGER HUNT @ Marie Selby Botanical Gardens
+SELFIE SCAVENGER HUNT

+@ Marie -Selby Botanical Gardens
-RULES:

-- Keep cameras/ cell phones/ tablets off the ground and away from water or anything else that could damage them. - Photos must include at least 1 team member. - Each team member needs to appear equally in the photos. - The object you are photographing should be seen clearly in the background, or having a team member point to it. - You must stay within the designated area, and on the trail or walkway. - All pictures must be appropriate and follow school rules/code of conduct.

-DIRECTIONS:

-- Read the list of clues - Staying in the designated area, find an example of the clue. - Take a selfie or group photo with the clue (or point to it), being careful not to disrupt it. - Continue until you have found clues or until time is up. - Once you have collected your clues, use a photo collage app or presentation app to create a final product such as a photo collage, comic strip or slideshow that shows the plants and labels explaining the picture. - When finished, submit your final product to your teacher.
+RULES: DIRECTIONS: Keep cameras/ cell phones/ tablets off the ground and away from water or anything else that could damage them.
+Photos must include at least 1 team member.
+Each team member needs to appear equally in the photos.
+The object you are photographing should be seen clearly in the background, or having a team member point to it.
+You must stay within the designated area.
+You must remain on the trail.
+All pictures must be appropriate and follow school rules/code of conduct.
+Read the list of clues Staying in the designated area, find an example of the clue.
+Take a selfie or group photo with the clue (or point to it), being careful not to disrupt it.
+Continue until you have found clues Once you have collected your clues, use a photo collage app or presentation app to create a final product such as a photo collage, comic strip or slideshow that shows the pictures and labels explaining the picture.
+You will have minutes to complete the activity When finished, submit your final product to your teacher via the preferred sharing method